WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 - Apply the sampling rules automatically.
 Otherwise you would be using the default sampling rules which may or might not be sufficient for you.
   **Please note that changing sampling rules directly using the _X-Ray_ SDK will not work**.
 You cannot change the sampling rules the _AWS Lambda service_ applies.

+### Using X-Ray tracing outside of the handler

 TODO: The missing trace log

+TODO: X-Ray not showing the second request correctly

+TODO: X-Ray lying when it comes to statuses